 As stated above, in 2020, the City adopted mixed use zoning that applies to approximately 388 parcels in the City totaling more than 100 acres along major commercial corridors, where housing was previously not an allowed use.
-This zoning change has spurred interest in the development of mixed use projects along these transit and amenity-rich corridors.
+This zoning changed change has spurred interest in the development of mixed use projects along these transit and amenity-rich corridors.
 In addition, it should be noted that the mixed use provisions in the code allow the conversion of existing buildings (even if they are legally nonconforming) into housing units.
 Under this provision, the Planning Commission can waive otherwise required zoning requirements in order to accommodate housing units in existing buildings without major changes to the building.
 In addition, the City Council recently reviewed the implementation of the Mixed Use Overlay Zone at their meeting of July 18, 2023.
 During this discussion, staff reported that there had been one project approved under the Mixed Use Overlay Zone requirements, and three projects currently submitted for review.
 At the meeting, the City Council indicated support to change the mixed use regulations to allow the calculation of density for adaptive reuse projects with the use of a minimum unit size, rather than a lot size calculation.
 This change to the calculation of density has the potential to substantially increase residential density on mixed-use sites with an existing structure that exceeds the City's current maximum commercial building height limit.
 The Planning Commission reviewed this proposed change in September 2023, and the City Council will review this by the end of 2023.
 The City Council also expressed general interest in looking at ways to update and possibly expand or modify the mixed use regulations to further encourage development in the Mixed Use Overlay Zone, and this effort will begin in 2023 and continue into 2024.
 The City's specific commitments related to improving the Mixed Use Overlay Zone are noted in Imp.
 Program 12.1.

-As shown in the Sites Inventory exhibit to Appendix C, there are several mixed use projects in the Mixed Use Overlay Zone that are either under review for an entitlement approval, or have submitted for "concept review" (meaning that they are receiving preliminaty comments from the City prior to formal submittal).
+Currently, the City has approximately 105 net new housing units that are being proposed As shown in the mixed use overlay zone, and an additional 58 net new units that have been submitted-Sites Inventory exhibit to the City as part of Appendix C, there are several mixed use projects in the Mixed Use Overlay Zone that are ineither under review for an entitlement approval, or have submitted for "concept review" (meaning that they are receiving preliminary preliminary comments from the City prior to formal submittal).
 Due to the fact that this is a newer code provision, staff has identified the need to proactively provide information to property owners regarding the new mixed use zoning.
 Programs related to proactive outreach and consultation with property owners regarding mixed use provisions have been included in the housing plan in order to address the identified barrier of lack of information/knowledge regarding the mixed use regulations.
 As noted in Imp.
-Program 12.1, staff plans to hold several outreach meetings starting in 2023 (both community meetings and Planning Commission study sessions) to discuss what kinds of changes might be needed to encourage the utilization of the regulations.
+Program 12.1, staff plans to hold several outreach meetings starting in 2023 (both community meetings and

+Planning Commission study sessions) to discuss what kinds of changes might be needed to encourage the utilization of the regulations.